Welcome to Salton City!

 Salton City is located 130 miles North East of San Diego, 142 miles South East of Los Angeles and 78 miles as the crow flies to the Colorado River.
 If you travel south on Highway 86 from Palm Springs/Indio/Coachella, you will pass through thousands of acres of GROVES, VINEYARDS, and ORCHARDS in the booming Coachella Valley.
 If you travel North on Highway 86 from El Centro/Brawley, you will see the fertile Imperial Valley — a major supplier of fresh produce to California and the world.

-    Because of the sea’s low altitude, atmospheric pressure improves speed boat & ski boat engine performance, which makes the Salton Sea one of Southern California’s most popular boating areas.
-The sea has high buoyancy that makes sailing and kayaking a breeze.
+Because of the sea’s low altitude, atmospheric pressure improves speed boat, Salton Sea use to have one of Southern California’s most popular boating areas.

 For those outdoors enthusiasts who enjoy nature, there are over 2,000 campsites located around the shores of the Salton Sea.
 Some campsites offer all the amenities (water, showers, restrooms, paved parking, full hook-ups, electric and sewer), but the majority of campsites are for those who don’t mind “roughing it” – more primitive with limited amenities.

 The areas around Salton City are perfect for your off-roading needs!
 Anza-Borrego Desert State Park is the largest state park in California with Five-hundred miles of dirt roads, perfect for off-roading and motorcycle riding.